 Theology and Philosophy

 Philosophy is the systematic investigation of some of the most fundamental issues in our lives – like the nature of reality, the extent and reliability of knowledge, the ways in which we should live our lives (individually and socially), or the status and significance of art and beauty.
-Studying philosophy necessarily involves engaging with the history of the topic, and much of the School’s focus is on some of the key thinkers and themes to have emerged in 2,500 years of Western thought.
 The School is also concerned with the direct application of philosophical principles, via a focus on specific ethical issues.
 Overall, this combination of theoretical rigour and practical engagement provides students with a rich and enabling experience of the shape and significance of Western thought.